thesephist/x-oak-notebook/demo.md

 }
 ```

+Every Oak Notebook document can contain any number of interactive panels, and they should run and render independently of each other (unless the panel code does something strange like assigning properties to the global `window` object).

+## The widget system

 Oak Notebook comes with a set of basic components for common input and display widgets.
-The rest of this section details those built-in widgets (or at least, what's available today).
+This section details those built-in widgets (or at least, what's available today).

 ### Input widgets